kronick/ofxAVFVideoPlayer/readme.md

 **ofxAVFVideoRenderer** is the native Objective-C code which creates and renders the video player object.
 You shouldn't interface with it directly.

 ## Performance
 Loading and rendering should be very fast.
 Tests on a recent iMac show 10 HD ProRes 422 videos playing back simultaneously at about 30fps.
-Unlike the approach taken in ofxiPhone's AVFoundation implementation, the video is never processed by the CPU and the pixel data is never copied from video memory (unless you call *getPixels()*, which is still a work-in-progress...).
+Unlike the approach taken in ofxiPhone's AVFoundation implementation, the video is never processed by the CPU and the pixel data is never copied from video memory (unless you call *getPixels()*, which will copy the pixels from video memory no more than once for every time you call update [which should be once per frame])).

 As far as I can tell, AV Foundation is the same framework that Quicktime X and Finder use for video playback, so you should get performance similar to what you can achieve by opening up a bunch of video files directly from Finder.
 This is much faster than the original ofVideoPlayer and has better multi-threaded and multi-video support than the QTKit framework.